humphreyyy/Voice.Claw-Companion/README.md

 For a cleaner onboarding test, **Reset App + Tailscale Mapping** can also remove the selected Tailscale Serve mapping.
 This action is intentionally guarded: it runs only when diagnostics identify the selected port as a VoiceClaw mapping that forwards exactly to `http://127.0.0.1:<port>`.
 It refuses to remove other Serve mappings, and it never runs Tailscale's full `serve reset` command.

+## Privacy Policy
+Neither the iOS/watchOS apps nor the macOS companion apps collect any data at all.
+Nothing leaves your system.
+No background "phoning home".
+Nothing.
+Feel free to inspect them yourself.
+The privacy policy is, essentially, "I never touch your data, so I never handle your data, so you privacy is never jeopardized in the first place.
+I have no idea who you are and I don't care.
+Enjoy (and please subscribe to the iOS app)!"

 ## Develop

 ```sh